 No matter how you collect proof of delivery (either through a signature or photo), the copy of the POD is sent to your customer and stored in your Circuit dashboard for easy reference.

-By combining these core aspects of last-mile delivery into one mobile and web app, we have helped all kinds of courier and delivery companies scale up and optimize their processes.
+By combining these core aspects of last-mile delivery into one mobile and web app, we’ve helped all kinds of courier and delivery companies scale up and optimize their processes.

 One of our customers — a bicycle courier company that delivers prescription medication in a major metropolitan city — used Circuit to grow their business from a two-person delivery company to a business with 10 drivers that make up to 400 deliveries per day.

-Final thoughts: Creating a successful medical delivery service
+Create a successful medical delivery service with Circuit for Teams

 Like any type of business, there’s a long list of to-do items when you’re starting your own medical delivery service.

-Without using a delivery and route management platform like Circuit, you run the risk of shrinking your margins because you’re spending more than necessary on each delivery.
+Without using a delivery and route management platform like Circuit for Teams, you run the risk of shrinking your margins because you’re spending more than what’s necessary on each delivery.

-By using Circuit, you can not only deliver items quickly, but you can do it in a way that increases customer satisfaction.
-Offering status updates on orders and having proof of delivery provides peace of mind (for both you and your customer).
+By using Circuit for Teams, you’ll not only deliver items faster, but you’ll be able to do it in a way that increases customer satisfaction.
+Offering status updates on orders and having proof of delivery offers you (and your customer) peace of mind.